 As my dad bought his first house, we moved out of my grandfather’s home.
 I was 7 or 8 years old.
 The new home was alien a bit.
 I remember that I’d ask my parents to “Take me home” as they would put me to sleep.
 I missed our ancestral home.
 Over time, I made friends in the neighborhood, played cricket with them, and, most importantly, my grandfather came to live with us.
 The new house became home.
 I shared the room with my grandfather and before going to bed, I would ask him to “sing me a song”.
 He would oblige with singing “sacred hymns” or Shabads, which I would understand much later.
 He lived until the end of his days with us.
 That home also gave me the first experience of death.
 I do not believe I fully understood the gravity of it, as I was protected, and did not attend his funeral.
 It was maybe it was my parents’ way of protecting me.
 I also lost a friend to cancer at that young age – someone who was just a few months younger than me.
 My time there was not that melancholic though, I had lots of fun, learned to ride the bike in the neighborhood.
 I also started biking to school with friends from the neighborhood, eventually got a moped (yes those tiny things) much earlier than I should have been licensed to drive.
 I grew until late teens in that home, and the time came for us to move once to our current house within India.
 I think all three of us got emotional as we handed over the familiar sound of those jingling keys to the new owners.
 But were also excited to go to our new home.

 My move to the USA was both less of a culture shock than a climate shock.
-I moved to cold Milwaukee, Wisconsin.
-My (now) wife joined me a year later and we moved to wet Portland, Oregon in 2001.
+I moved to cold, snowy Milwaukee, Wisconsin in the middle of January.
+My wife joined me a year later and a few months later, we moved to wet Portland, Oregon in 2001.
 We are now settled there.
-We have created our lives around my work.
+We have created our lives around our work.
 We found friends who became family.
-And the house we bought in 2007, became our home where we are raising two incredible human beings.
+Got a house in 2007, became our home where we are raising two incredible human beings.

 As the trip was coming to close in India, someone commented that it seemed that “we were ready to go back home”.
 That made me think, where is my home?